hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 1. How could have you have determined the number of total exons by combining all of the previous commands (starting with the original chr1-hg19_genes.gtf), into a single command (no intermediate files) using pipes?

-2. There is an argument for the 'sort' command that will only keep unique lines of data.
-Determine the number of total exons without using the 'uniq' command.
+2. There is an argument for the `sort` command that will only keep unique lines of data.
+Determine the number of total exons without using the `uniq` command.

-3. There is an argument for the 'uniq' command that will count the number of occurrences of non-unique exons.
-Use the uniq command to count the number of duplicated exons and determine the most occurrences of an exon in the dataset.
+3. There is an argument for the `uniq` command that will count the number of occurrences of non-unique exons.
+Use the `uniq` command to count the number of duplicated exons and determine the most occurrences of an exon in the dataset.
 ****